Download the PHP package putyourlightson/laravel-datastar without Composer

 A reactive hypermedia framework for Laravel.

-[!WARNING] Updating from the beta?
+[!WARNING] Updating from a previous version?
 View the release notes.

 This package integrates the Datastar hypermedia framework with Laravel, allowing you to create reactive frontends driven by Blade views or controllers.
 It aims to replace the need for front-end frameworks such as React, Vue.js and Alpine.js + htmx, and instead lets you manage state and use logic from your Laravel backend.